ARC New & Returning Students

 Orientation gives you important information to help you succeed at American River College.
 All new students must complete orientation on-line or in person.

 You can start on-line orientation 24 hours after you get your student ID number.
-After you finish orientation, we will email you a certificate of completion.
-Save or print this certificate for your records.
+To complete orientation, log into Canvas and find the tile for Los Rios on-line Orientation.

 Don’t have a computer or need help?

 Visit the Center for Leadership and Development inside the Student Center.

 The purpose of placement/assessment is to help students succeed by placing them in English Writing and math classes that match their skill level.

 Using high school records for placement

 You will be automatically placed into English Writing and math classes if you:

 If you have attended another college (outside of Los Rios), then you can provide college transcripts showing that you passed certain classes.